As soon as you step foot in Copenhagen, you’ll see immediately why it’s considered the happiest city in the world.

 What to do there: Depending on what outdoor activities spark your interest, there are a ton of things to do in the artistic centre of Superkilen.
 First, you have the red square, most notable for its shockingly neon pink public walkway.
 Next is The Green Park, a lush park filled with rolling hills and picnic areas.
 Finally, there is the Black Market, an area made with dark, black asphalt and most commonly used as the public gathering centre of Superkilen.

 And while you walk through the three colourful regions, you’ll be able to pick out the different artefacts that were curated from dozens of different countries.
 Try and find the English trash bins, the Moroccan water fountains, and the French utility hole covers!

 #8 – Freetown Christiania

-Why it’s awesome: For one of the most unusual things to do in Copenhagen, venture over to the small commune of Freetown Christiania.
-Created within a deserted 1970s military zone, Freetown Christiania is now home to around 850 residents and is a symbol of progressive and liberal Danish lifestyle.
-Meditation, farming, and yoga are just of a few of Freetown Christiania’s favorite activities.
+Why it’s awesome: For one of the most unusual things to put on your Copenhagen itinerary, venture over to the small commune of Freetown Christiania.
+Created within a deserted 1970s military zone, Freetown Christiania is now home to around 850 residents and is a symbol of a progressive and liberal Danish lifestyle.
+Meditation, farming, and yoga are just a few of Freetown Christiania’s favourite activities.
 The locals have even created their own set of rules (separate from the federal governments)!